Forgiven Felons: Thank God for Second Chances (Documentary Review)

 Gumm was released from prison on April 18, 2006, and two days he later reconnected with Jessamy, who he eventually married.
 The two of them opened the ministry in 2007 and opened the ministry’s first duplex was built in 2012.
 Each duplex features three bedrooms and two bathrooms on each side.

-Forgiven Felons is the focus of a three-part documentary series of the same name airing on Inspiration TV.
+Forgiven Felons is the focus of a three-part documentary series of the same name.
 Steve Borden, or Sting as he’s known to wrestling fans, hosts and narrates the show.

 The series follows the lives of Gumm and six of the Forgiven Felons residents through interviews in which viewers learn about each person’s past lives and how this untraditional transitional home has helped them get back up on their feet.